Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Cross-Domain Discoveries

 ESN dynamics show three regimes: \begin{itemize}[nosep] \item $\chi < 1 \Longrightarrow$ contracting (ordered, stable, limited memory) \item $\chi \approx 1 \Longrightarrow$ critical (edge of chaos, optimal computation) \item $\chi > 1 \Longrightarrow$ expanding (chaotic, unstable) \end{itemize}

 At $\chi \approx 1$, networks achieve maximum computational capability through critical slowing down---the same phenomenon causing $\tau \to \infty$ at phase transitions.
 Perturbations persist longer, creating temporal memory for sequence processing.
-Jaeger's original ESN technical report \cite{jaeger2001} does not cite Bak, Kauffman, Langton, or the SOC/edge-of-chaos literature, focusing instead on recurrent network training within the neural computation community.
+Jaeger's original ESN technical report \citep{jaeger2001} does not cite Bak, Kauffman, Langton, or the SOC/edge-of-chaos literature, focusing instead on recurrent network training within the neural computation community.

-Saxe et al.\ (2013) \cite{saxe2013} extended this to deep feedforward networks, showing that optimal weight initialization requires operating near the order-chaos boundary.
+\citet{saxe2013} extended this to deep feedforward networks, showing that optimal weight initialization requires operating near the order-chaos boundary.
 Information propagates through layers most effectively at criticality; away from it, signals either attenuate or diverge.

-Batch normalization \cite{ioffe2015} and ``critical learning periods'' both function to maintain criticality throughout training.
-ML practitioners arrived at this principle empirically, without reference to Kauffman's Boolean network analysis or the SOC literature---a case where engineering practice arrived at the same operating regime that theory had identified years earlier.